A Dynamic Penalty Function Approach for Constraints-Handling in Reinforcement Learning: Dynamic Penalty (DP) Function

-Using the KS function, the reward function with dynamic penalty term can be defined as follows:
+Using the KS function, the reward function with DP term can be defined as follows:

 where $\mu$ is the penalty factor which defines the slope of the penalty function.
-The dynamic penalty function approach starts with a low value of $\mu$, which makes facilitates the initial training of the NN, and gradually increases it to a large value so that the slope becomes to prevent constraint violations.
-Fig. \ref{fig:PenaltyUpdate} describes the penalty update rule.
+The right-hand side of \ref{3b} is calculated only when the aggregate constraint is violated.
+The DP function approach starts with a low value of $\mu$, which facilitates the initial training of the NN, and gradually increases it to a large value by multiplying the DP update parameter $c$ so that the slope becomes large to prevent constraint violations (Fig. \ref{fig:PenaltyUpdate} illustrates this approach).
 The procedure can be described as: